JuliaData/SplitApplyCombine.jl/README.md

 However, it would make sense to include the "final" function (dividing by the number of elements, in the above) in the `reduce` and `mapreduce` APIs with a default value of `identity`.
 However, at this stage it becomes unwieldly without using keyword arguments.
-Fortunately, can begin to use keyword arguments and might consider a "simpler" API:
+Fortunately, in v1.0 we can begin to use keyword arguments and might consider a "simpler"
+API:

  * `reduce(op, iter; v0 = Default(), final = identity)`
  * `mapreduce(f, op, iter; v0 = Default(), final = identity)`

-Here `Default()` would be some built-in to allow us to deal with reductions that start with or without a `v0`.
+Here `Default()` would be some singleton to allow us to deal with reductions that start with or without a `v0`.
 Taking this to extremes, we may want to put all the functions in as keyword arguments (the default values are not thought out, rather chosen at random):